kj7rrv/stockquotes/README.md

-`stockquotes` is a simple Python module for collecting stock/ETF and mutual fund quotes and historical data from Yahoo!
+`stockquotes` is a Python module for collecting stock, ETF, and mutual fund quotes and historical data from Yahoo!
 Finance.
-It's perfect for developers who can't afford the (often high) prices charged by many stock data APIs.

 # Requirements
 * Python 3.6+